devqa07/FastAPI-Model-Management-Automation-Framework/README.md

            with:
            name: test-results
            path: test-output/
-           •	Purpose: Uploads the test results as an artifact that can be reviewed later.
+           Purpose: Uploads the test results as an artifact that can be reviewed later.
-           •	Action: The actions/upload-artifact@v3 action uploads the contents of the test-output/ directory as a named artifact (test-results).
+           Action: The actions/upload-artifact@v3 action uploads the contents of the test-output/ directory as a named artifact (test-results).
 The if: always() condition ensures this step runs even if previous steps fail, providing access to test results for debugging purposes.<br>

+**8. Login to Docker Hub**

+        name: Login to Docker Hub
+        run: echo "${{ secrets.DOCKER_HUB_PASSWORD }}" | docker login -u "${{ secrets.DOCKER_HUB_USERNAME }}" --password-stdin
+        Purpose: Authenticates with Docker Hub to pull Docker images.
+        Action: Uses Docker login credentials stored in GitHub secrets to log in to Docker Hub.

+**9. Pull Docker Image**

+    name: Pull Docker image
+    run: docker pull devdockr18/recruiting-qa-challenge-qa-server:latest
+    Purpose: Retrieves the latest version of the Docker image required for the pipeline.
+    Action: Pulls the Docker image devdockr18/recruiting-qa-challenge-qa-server:latest from Docker Hub.

+**10. Install Docker Compose**

+    name: Install Docker Compose
+    run: sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose && sudo chmod +x /usr/local/bin/docker-compose
+    Purpose: Installs Docker Compose to manage multi-container Docker applications.
+    Action: Downloads and installs Docker Compose from the official GitHub repository.

+**11. Run Docker Compose Services**

+    name: Run Docker Compose services
+    run: docker-compose up -d
+    Purpose: Starts the Docker Compose services in detached mode.
+    Action: Runs docker-compose up -d to start all services defined in the docker-compose.yml file.

+**12. Wait for the Server to Be Ready**

+    name: Wait for the server to be ready
+    run: sleep 30
+    Purpose: Ensures that the server is fully initialized and ready to handle requests before running tests.
+    Action: Introduces a delay of 30 seconds.

+**13. Run Tests Inside Docker Container**

+    name: Run tests inside Docker container
+    run: |
+    CONTAINER_NAME=$(docker ps -qf "name=app")
+    docker exec -it $CONTAINER_NAME python /app/application.py
+    Purpose: Executes the tests within the Docker container to ensure the application works as expected.
+    Action: Identifies the running container and executes the test script application.py

+**14. Stop Docker Compose Services**

+    name: Stop Docker Compose services
+    run: docker-compose down
+    Purpose: Stops and removes Docker Compose services.
+    Action: Runs docker-compose down to clean up the environment after the tests are complete.

-**8. Viewing GitHub action activity**
+**15. Viewing GitHub action activity**

 Once the GitHub actions are configured and start running, we can view each step’s activity on GitHub.